 Use of LNG in the Northeast

-LNG remains a significant fuel for New England - providing 30% of daily peak supply in the winter for several local gas utilities.
-LNG provides about 10% of New England's total annual gas supply.
+LNG remains a significant fuel for New England - providing over 30% of daily peak supply in the winter for several local gas utilities.
+LNG provides about 12% of New England's total annual gas supply.

 There is no underground storage located in New England (geologic unsuitability.)
 LNG is thus an important part of the region's supply and deliverability network.

 There are liquefaction and satellite storage tanks in localities in the region that are owned and operated by the local distribution companies (LDCs).

 In 2014, according to NGA, the LNG storage capacity in New England among the local distribution companies (LDCs) was 16.3 Bcf (which does not include the storage at the Distrigas terminal).
 Vaporization capacity for daily sendout by New England gas LDCs was approximately 1.4 Bcf/day; and liquefaction capability by the LDCs was 44,000 MMBtu/day.

 LNG is also part of the utility supply portfolios in New Jersey and downstate New York.

 LNG in New York is obtained by liquefaction of pipeline gas.
 Two LDCs maintain LNG peak-shaving plants.
 The facilities provide service area system reliability as well as assist in meeting Peak Day Requirements.
 These facilities have storage capacity of approximately 3.2 Bcf, liquefaction capability of 16,800 Mcf/day, and a vaporization rate of approximately 26,100 Mcf/hr.